Axian spreads wings with continent-wide acquisitions

 Axian now hopes to bring that innovation to the energy space.

 For example, it has just delivered a power plant in Senegal.
-The company is also working on a hydroelectric project in Madagascar and Congo-Brazzaville and has just acquired a solar energy asset in Burkina Faso.
+The company is also working on hydroelectric projects in Madagascar and in the Republic of the Congo, and has just acquired a solar energy asset in Burkina Faso.
 A solar power plant in Rwanda has also just been acquired.

 These projects, he argues, are essential for the continent’s development bringing power on which industrialisation, jobs and wealth depend.